This post may contain affiliate links. Please read our disclosure policy.

 • Add the sugar and flour into a large bowl.
 Use a whisk to get out any lumps.

-• Add the eggs, lemon juice, and lemon zest and whisk until combined.
+• Add the eggs, lemon zest and lemon juice and whisk until combined.

 • Pour the filling over the warm crust.
 Bake for 30-35 minutes until the center is set and doesn’t jiggle.